If your remote key fob isn’t working and you’ve already replaced the battery, you may need to reprogram the key.

 Here are some generalized tips, but be sure to consult your vehicle’s manual for specific instructions:

-If your vehicle doesn’t have an exposed keyhole: You will need a slim edge like a screwdriver to remove any plastic covering on the door handle.
+- If your vehicle doesn’t have an exposed keyhole: You will need a slim edge like a screwdriver to remove any plastic covering on the door handle.
 Then insert the key into the keyhole underneath as normal.
 Be gentle as you do not want to scratch the paint or break the thinner plastic.
+Jim the Car Guy has a great tutorial video on how to access it.